gtewksbury/Microsoft-Bot-Framework-HOL/lab 2 - LUIS/README.md

 ![Create LUIS Intent](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/luis-readme/lab%202%20-%20LUIS/images/luis-map-utterance-2.png)

 As we said before, you model is only as good as your training.
 Add some more reservation **utterances**, providing different cuisine types, locations, etc.  Make sure to vary the **utterances** based on the different ways people might make this request.
-Go ahead and add the followings (make sure to map the **entities** in each **utterance**):
+Go ahead and add the followings **utterances** (make sure to map the **entities** in each):

 > Make me a reservation in Pittsburgh